gnosis/dx-docs/source/integration-ideas.md

 - Optional but highly recommended: also collecting funds for the bid side and taking part at a prior specified price.

 ##### 4. Token BuyBacks (and burn?):

+Note: Check first what has been done as part of this [bounty](https://github.com/GnosisEcosystemFund/Gnosis-Bounties-/pull/4) before you proceed with a similar idea.

 - A token project might have the need to buy back tokens
 - The difficulties thereby could be: